-The major loan lenders in the U.S are the Federal government and the private financial institutions.
-The process of disbursement varies for both the lenders and so does the time to get the funds.
-Federal student loans are got from the federal government while private student loans are got from private institutions.
+Major student loan lenders in the US are the federal government and private financial institutions.
+But when does student loan come in?
+The process of disbursement varies for both types of lenders, and so does the time to get the funds.

 Getting a student loan is a three-step process.
-The first process is the application process, the second process is getting approved and the final process is the disbursement of the loan.
-This process differs from lender to lender and depending on the type of the loan (federal and private loans).
+The first is the application process, the second is approval, and the final is the loan disbursement.

 Table of Contents